-Over the past several years the number of new online businesses has skyrocketed.
+Over the past several years, the number of new online businesses has skyrocketed.
 Of course, this means more home-based online businesses.
-If this sounds like you, you may be wondering, “Do I need insurance for my home-based online business?”
-At first, the answer to that question may not seem so obvious.
-This article should help you make the right decision.
+If you have this type of business, you may be wondering if you require Business Insurance.
+At first, the answer may not seem so obvious, but this article should help you start figuring it out.

 The No Insurance Method

 It is important to have your business and your personal assets protected against financial loss.
 This is true whether you’re making products yourself, buying wholesale and reselling, or providing a service.
 If you’re not a brick-and-mortar business, you may feel that you’re able to go without Business Insurance.
 However, certain characteristics of your online business may represent a financial risk.
-If your living room is your office, you may be thinking that you can go without Business Insurance because you have Homeowners Insurance or Renters Insurance.
-Generally, an unendorsed Homeowners or Renters policy excludes any business use, and depending on the type of business, may not cover you at all.
-An Insurance Specialist will help you figure out your coverage situation.
+If your living room is your office, you may think that you can go without Business Insurance because you have Homeowners or Renters Insurance.
+Generally, an unendorsed Homeowners or Renters Insurance policy excludes any business use.
+Depending on the type of business, your dwelling policy may not cover you at all.

-This is the fundamental coverage for any business including your online business.
+This is the fundamental insurance coverage for any business including online businesses.
 This type of Business Insurance is so important because it covers damages, or alleged damages, that your employees or products and services may have caused.
 In addition, General Liability Insurance provides some coverage for any legal fees your business may incur.

 Commercial Property Insurance

-Depending on what you offer through your online business, this may be a type of insurance to consider, especially if you keep inventory in your workspace or have valuable supplies and documents.
+Depending on what you offer through your online business, this may be a type of Business Insurance to consider.
+Do you keep inventory in your workspace or have valuable supplies and documents?
 In the case of a loss, such as damage to property, Commercial Property Insurance helps your business stay afloat by paying for the repair or replacement of those valuable business items you’ve lost.
-If your business loses income as a result of a covered loss, that too may be covered.
+If your business loses income as a result of a covered loss, that may also be covered.

 Professional Liability Insurance

 Many online businesses offer consulting or management services.
-If you’re a B2B business, you may be liable should one of your actions or recommendations prove to be faulty or you make a mistake that affects your client.
+If you’re a B2B business, you may be liable if one of your actions or recommendations proves to be faulty or if you make a mistake that affects your client.
 For this reason, Professional Liability Insurance is also known as Errors and Omissions Insurance.
-If you’re performing some sort of marketing consulting or IT work, for example, this insurance is a protection you don’t want to be without.
+If you’re performing some sort of marketing consulting or IT work, for example, this coverage is recommended for you.

 Cyber Liability Insurance

-Last but not lease is Cyber Insurance.
-As an online business cyber risk is an increasingly important matter to address.
-Not only can your business information be at risk but your clients’ may be vulnerable as well, further increasing your scope of liability.
+Last but not least is Cyber Insurance.
+As an online business’ cyber risk is an increasingly important matter to address.
+Not only can your business information be at risk but your clients’ may be vulnerable as well.
+This further increases your scope of liability.

 This content is offered for educational purposes only and does not represent contractual agreements.
 The definitions, terms, and coverage in a given policy may be different from those suggested here and such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.